• Skip to main content

 • Granny Smith apple

-• Caramel Chips with Sea Salt - I have found that I get good results using Hershey's brand, but if you find other caramel chips without the sea salt and want that taste, you may have to add Sea Salt.
+• Caramel Chips with Sea Salt - I have found that I get good results using Hershey's brand, but if you find other caramel chips without the sea salt just add a little sea salt to the cookie dough.

 • One-minute oats - Quaker Whole Grain Oats Quick 1-Minute These oats can be purchased anywhere.
 Quaker Oats, whichever variety, is the only brand I use for my cookies.